OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/realtimesun.md

 - Add missing data sources like [DISCOVR](http://www.swpc.noaa.gov/products/real-time-solar-wind)
 - Download, visualise (and probably annotate) and save real time data.
-- Save the result product into a database containing metadata of these images.
+- Save these data and visualisations into a database containing metadata of these images.
 - Create a web application that shows latest images and allows browsing and querying the database for old images.